 NCBNP students are required to undergo criminal records searches prior to being admitted, as well as upon entry to Year 3.
-(Refer to Academic Regulation 20 in this Calendar.)
+(Refer to Academic Regulation on Criminal Records Review in this Calendar).

 Immunization and CPR Certification

 All students accepted into the NCBNP are sent documentation and information regarding immunization policies.
 Once accepted into the Program, all students must submit: